j-mhu/hera/tests/driverless/README.md

 to Hera must connect through the JDBC-HERA driver in order to use Hera, which can be inconvenient.

+Contents include:
-Contents include: (1) how to run MySQL queries against a driverless Hera, and (2) how to modify Hera source code to expand capabilities for MySQL clients.
+1. how to run MySQL queries against a driverless Hera,
+2. how to modify Hera source code to expand capabilities for MySQL clients.

 ## How to run MySQL queries against a driverless Hera
 This folder contains a test file `main_test.go` which uses [go-sql-driver](https://godoc.org/github.com/go-sql-driver/mysql)